 Prince of Persia: The Lost Crown

-A return to form for the long-running Ubisoft franchise, Prince of Persia: The Lost Crown charmed us with its sprawling world and smart additions to the Metroidvania formula.
+A return to form for the long-running Ubisoft franchise, Prince of Persia: The Lost Crown charmed us with its sprawling world and smart additions to the metroidvania formula.
 Notably, the game allows players to capture in-game screenshots of out-of-reach upgrades, streamlining the inevitable backtracking.

 The Lost Crown’s combat is surprisingly rich, with a myriad of combos with which to juggle enemies, evade attacks, and unleash devastating counters.
 Time-bending powers delight, ranging from the standard (an air dash) to the sublime (an interdimensional portal).
 Each biome is impeccably designed, inviting players to get lost.
 A post-game update even added a barrage of platforming challenges to test your mastery.